 Two of the most important aspects of digital media are their capacity to allow for the organization of and creation of connections between data.
 Collecting and connecting technologies have enabled the development of complex information management and network creation systems, which are the foundations of everyday experience in the digital age.
 Because these systems play such a significant role in how we communicate with one another they are critical to understanding how new media can play a role in public discourse and scholarly conversations.
 This course will consider how databases and networking tools allow us to organize the digital world and how different tools and platforms, such as WordPress, Omeka, Gephi, Twitter, Instagram, and Pinterest, allow us to curate the things in our world and share our experiences.
 It will also consider how we can analyze these networks and collections to present intellectual arguments in new ways and tell more compelling stories.
 Along with practical work with digital tools, this course will include readings on network culture and digital curation by authors such as McLuhan, Gitelman, Castells, Shirky, Manovich, Cohen, Ramsay, and Galloway.

-This is one of two non-sequential survey courses in the Digital Humanities (the other, DH: Analysis and Visualization, is usually offered by the Center for Experimental Humanities in the spring) that consider questions and technologies fundamental to modes of academic inquiry made possible by new media and computational methods.
+This is one of two non-sequential survey courses in the Digital Humanities (the other, DH: Analysis and Visualization, is usually offered by the XE: Experimental Humanities & Social Engagement in the spring) that consider questions and technologies fundamental to modes of academic inquiry made possible by new media and computational methods.
 While the two courses will cover different sets of technologies and digital practices, both will consider how we make our work public via digital platforms that provide rhetorical and design flexibility in making intellectual arguments.